jjensn/alerting-detection-strategy-framework/ADS-Examples/007-SIP-Hijack-Detection.md

    * `HKLM\SOFTWARE[\WOW6432Node]Microsoft\Cryptography\OID\EncodingType0\CryptSIPDllVerifyIndirectData{SIP_GUID}\FuncName`
   * `HKLM\SOFTWARE[\WOW6432Node]Microsoft\Cryptography\Providers\Trust\FinalPolicy{trust provider GUID}\Dll`
   * `HKLM\SOFTWARE[\WOW6432Node]Microsoft\Cryptography\Providers\Trust\FinalPolicy{trust provider GUID}\Function`.
-* Obtain the file hash of the value specified in the newly updated `Dll` key.
+* Calculate the hash of the file specified in the newly updated `Dll` key.
-* Compare the hash to a list of valid SIP providers
+* Compare the hash to a list of valid SIP providers seen throughout the business.
 * Alert on any discrepancies between known SIP provider hashes and current file hash.

 # Technical Context
 An attacker with administrator privileges can modify the machine registry, forcing Windows to load an arbitrary DLL into all newly created processes (system-wide).
 Because Windows is responsible for loading the DLL at runtime, this method of code injection will often go overlooked by most security solutions which detect anomalies based on behavioral analytics.

 Additionally, the replacement DLL may circumvent code-signing validation and execution prevention policies by returning TRUE via the exported function specified in `HKLM\SOFTWARE[\WOW6432Node]Microsoft\Cryptography\OID\EncodingType0\CryptSIPDllGetSignedDataMsg{SIP_GUID}\FuncName`.
-If an adversary were to make these SIP registry changes, it would  be fruitless to have the compromised machine validate the new DLL's code-signing certificate.
-Therefore, a list of valid SIP provider file hashes must be gathered throughout the organization and used as a baseline for all provider updates.
+Since the process of validating signed binaries on the machine is no longer trustable, a list of valid SIP provider file hashes must be gathered throughout the organization and compared against the new provider to ensure its validity.

 # Blind Spots and Assumptions
 This strategy relies on the following assumptions: